 With the outbreak of this pandemic, a lot of nurse vacancies are yet to be filled, and it shouldn’t take Covid-19 as an excuse to ignore almost 40,000 nurse vacancies in England.
 To combat Covid-19, healthcare recruitment agencies in Reading ensure providing the vital staff to the healthcare and social sectors to fill the vacancies.

-For that reason, the committee wants a detailed plan provided by DHSC to clarify its governance arrangements that how the PPE will be supplied and easily accessed by the NHS and healthcare sectors in the future.
+For that reason, the committee of healthcare recruitment agency Reading wants a detailed plan provided by DHSC to clarify its governance arrangements that how the PPE will be supplied and easily accessed by the NHS and healthcare sectors in the future.
 The committee expects DHSC to provide this detailed plan within two months.
 The concern on “Staff shortage” in the NHS was also raised in the report and warned that Covid-19 shouldn’t be used as an excuse to cover the serious issues like shortage of workforce.

 It is noted that there was a lack of long-term investment in people and training which result in workforce shortage and the fact that NHS England has yet to publish a plan that is further delayed by Covid-19.
 Bearing the current situation of staff shortage in the country, nursing recruitment has become more vital than before.
 To fill the vacancies with the skilled staff, Howard Finley has been on the frontline providing the expert hands to the clients.